 People are often interested in how, exactly, prosthetic arms are evaluated and paid for in Switzerland.
 I mean, how, *exactly*.
 Particularly now, as there are an increasing choice of so-called "bionic" and sport supporting systems out, one might wonder what Swiss athletes, managers and other people actually do should they need a prosthetic item that is somewhat out of their reach or that they would like to see covered by insurance.
 As that is not being discussed in public, though, it is a matter of public interest to discuss import regulations.

 If ever one tries to do a direct import to Switzerland, the usual answer of the company representative is for me to buy it through a Swiss orthopedic technician.
 That is where the product is sold at absolutely prime prices if at all the technician manages to fight through an English catalog.
 With not an inch better quality.

 Turns out that forcing me to do that is illegal in Switzerland.
-Turns out that I (as customer) or my technician (as the one that buys the stuff) are perfectly entitled to directly import to Switzerland ourselves – and if you as manufacturer abroad believe you can coerce us to feed some of your friends by having them add howevermuch to that price you are selling it locally, you do infringe on Swiss law.
-Nikon tried to suppress direct import and was fined with 5 million CHF recently.
+Turns out that I (as customer) or my technician (as the one that buys the stuff) are perfectly entitled to directly import to Switzerland ourselves - and if you as manufacturer abroad believe you can coerce us to feed some of your friends by having them add howevermuch to that price you are selling it locally, you do infringe on Swiss law.

 Still, as consumer and customer, it is currently almost impossible to buy orthopedic products - prosthetic parts, stump socks - anywhere else than at the orthopedic technicians' offices.
 Orthopedic technicians are always named as the one institution where I - as amputee - would be - in the view of manufacturers - entitled to buy.